ora0600/ccloud-auditlogsplunkinaws/Readme.md

 # Confluent Cloud Audit Log Dashbaord in AWS
-This repo deployed the Audit Log Dashboard developed as SPLUBK Dashboard into AWS.
+This repo deployes the Audit Log Dashboard developed as SPLUNK Dashboard into AWS.
-Please enter your stuff in variables.tf and the execute
+Please enter your stuff in `variables.tf` and the execute
 ```bash
 terraform init
 terraform plan
 terraform apply
 ```
+The URL of the SPLUNK Dashboard will be printed out via `terraform output`

 To destroy everything in AWS, just execute
 ```bash
 terraform destory
 ```

-The SPLUNK Dashbaord is used from [JojonnyMirza](https://github.com/JohnnyMirza/ccloudauditlogs_splunk)
+The SPLUNK Dashbaord implemented is copied from [JojonnyMirza](https://github.com/JohnnyMirza/ccloudauditlogs_splunk)